 The most glorious vantage points are on mountaintops, and the most enchanting season to enjoy them is winter, when they sparkle in white under crisp clear blue skies.
 Maine’s alpine areas provide a kind of bird’s eye view (with boards on your feet instead of wings on your back).
 Whether it is a view of Moosehead Lake, the vast Maine forests or the mass of Mount Washington in the distance, it’s all included in the ticket price.

 Here are a few tame trails in Maine’s snow country that are picture perfect.
 You can admire the view along your way down, without worry of any daunting drop offs or man-size moguls.

-Shawnee Peak, in Bridgton, is a primo ski hill for families and shutterbugs alike.
+Pleasant Mountain, in Bridgton, is a primo ski hill for families and shutterbugs alike.
 The fact that this was once called Pleasant Mountain Ski Area gives you an inkling of the gentle tone and trails.
 The Jack Spratt Trail, located under the summit triple chair, provides a pleasant cruise with amazing views of Maine’s Mahoosuc Range and New Hampshire’s majestic White Mountains.
 And with Moose Pond below serving as a frozen reflective pool to the ski area, you might feel like you are in Lake Tahoe – sort of.

 Sunday River’s best is Jordan Bowl – the furthest west of the eight-interconnected mountain peaks at this sprawling Maine resort.
 Be ready for an eye-opening view as the quad chair crests the last knoll.
 It’s a stunning but swift scene, as this high-speed lift zooms along and you must “prepare to unload.”
 After you slide safely off the chair, you can click out of your skis and climb a dozen stairs to the observation deck to properly admire the Presidential and Mahoosuc ranges – identified on the posted chart.